-The estimated fair value of the Series A Warrant on June 30, 2024 was determined using the following assumptions:
+The estimated fair value of the Series A Warrant on September 30, 2024 was determined using the following assumptions:

-Risk-free interest rate 4.46 %
+Risk-free interest rate 3.58%

 Expected dividend yield 0.00%

 Expected volatility 146.00 %

-Expected term 3.63
+Expected term 3.38

-The Company estimated the fair value of the Common Stock Warrant issued in February of 2023 (the "Common Stock Warrant") (Note 8) using the Black-Scholes Model, which uses multiple inputs including the Company's stock price, the exercise price of the warrant, volatility of the Company's stock price, the risk-free interest rate and the expected term of the warrant.
-Key inputs included the warrant exercise price of \$108.00 per share, a risk-free interest rate of 4.57%, expected volatility of 223%, an expected dividend yield of 0.00%, a stock price of \$6.41 and an expected term of 3.80 years.
+The Company estimated the fair value of the Common Stock Warrant issued in February of 2023 (the "Common Stock Warrant") (Note 8) using both the Black-Scholes Model and Monte Carlo simulation methods to model different potential settlement outcomes.
+These models use multiple inputs including the Company's stock price, the exercise price of the warrant, volatility of the Company's stock price, the risk-free interest rate and the expected term of the warrant.
+Such inputs may vary depending on the model applied and the underlying scenario assumptions.
+Key inputs included the warrant exercise price of \$108.00 per share, a risk-free interest rate of

+3.58%, expected volatility ranging from 75% to 173%, an expected dividend yield of 0.00%, a stock price of \$2.38 (adjusted to reflect volume weighting) and an expected term ranging from zero years to 3.38 years, depending on the simulation.